-Eager to act, Biden and Democrats leave Republicans behind
+Eager to Act, Biden and Democrats Leave Republicans Behind

 The strategy is on display again.
 House Republicans used procedural objections to stall the COVID-19 package until well past midnight late last week after a marathon rules session spilled voting into early Saturday.
 Senate Republicans are now threatening similar delays.

-“We’ll be fighting this in every way that we can,” Senate Republican leader Mitch McConnell said about the COVID-19 package.
+“We’ll be fighting this in every way that we can,” Senate Minority Leader Mitch McConnell (R-KY) said about the COVID-19 package.

 McConnell wants Senate Republicans to vote in lockstep against the virus aid, calling it a bloated liberal wish list, following the lead of House Republicans who gave it zero support.